 - Pennsylvania - 30 contact hours every 2 years

 Some states do not require CEUs to maintain an RN license.
-Examples include Arizona, Colorado, Connecticut, Hawaii, Maine, Maryland, and Indiana.
+Examples include Arizona, Colorado, Connecticut, Indiana, Maine, and Maryland.
 Several states also require HIV/AIDS education such as New York, Minnesota, and Kentucky.
 It is important for nurses to check their state’s RN credentialing body for exact CEU requirements.